amber289/climatestudiotutorial/workshops/docs/01_module-one.md

 In this module, we will learn where to find weather files and how to import them into ClimateStudio to visualize key aspects of climate that inform design choices.

 ## Where can I find weather files?
 Weather data is most commonly stored in .epw files.
-There are other formats such as .wea for daylight simulation by Daysim.
-You can get .epw files from these two main websites:
+You can get .epw files from three main websites:

 1. <a href="https://climate.onebuilding.org/" target="_blank">climate.onebuilding.org</a>: more recent weather files.
 2. <a href="https://energyplus.net/weather" target="_blank">Energyplus website</a> : hosted by the energyplus software website.